This list is meant as a guide only. Students may take any core course as an IR elective course if they have satisfied all other required courses.

 INTRL-GA 1760.
 4 points.
 Colette Mazzucelli

 This course provides students with a working knowledge and experience of conflict resolution.
 We explore the history, methodology, theories, and practice in conflict resolution, as the field evolves in the post-9/11 strategic environment.
-Basic concepts in the literature are analyzed along with a comparison of strategic alternatives in the areas of relationship, power balance, communication, perception of value differences, and tactics.
+Basic concepts in the literature are analyzed along with a comparison of strategic alternatives in the areas of relationship, power balance, communication, the perception of value differences, and tactics.
 Case studies analyze conflicts in Europe, Asia, and the Middle East.
 Other modules address the role of non-governmental organizations (NGOs) as well as religion in conflict resolution, the resolution of ecological conflicts as well as the relevance of crisis mapping to conflict analysis and uses of mobile technology in conflict environments.
 For insight into the literature, the main core text, Contemporary Conflict Resolution, may be consulted.
 Multiple copies are on reserve at the program's offices (19 University Place, Office 534) for IR MA candidate use outside the classroom.
-The course is selected to take part in the U.S. Department of State Peer 2 Peer (P2P): Challenging Extremism university educational initiative (see article on npr.org and YouTube video here for related information), which may be relevant to the acquisition of practical skills as well as thesis research.
-For more information, please contact Professor Colette Mazzucelli at email@example.com
+The course is selected to take part in the U.S. Department of State Peer 2 Peer (P2P): Challenging Extremism university educational initiative (see the article on npr.org and YouTube video here for related information), which may be relevant to the acquisition of practical skills as well as thesis research.
+For more information, please contact Professor Colette Mazzucelli at email@example.com.

 Political Economy of International Trade